 In the current climate, the business case for investment in this additional capability ALSO needs to be increasingly robust.
 Whilst onboard systems are now highly cost-effective, they still represent a significant investment for operators.
 In commercial and industrial sectors improvements in fleet efficiency and materials management coupled with increased automation and improved management information have cut the time to realizing significant return on investment.
 Can this become a reality in the public sector?

 Historically systems required a lot of wiring and connections as each element was individually installed.
-This made fitting and calibration a time-consuming and ultimately expensive business.
+This made fitting and calibration a time consuming and ultimately expensive business.
 Modern systems have greatly improved interfaces with lifter controls cutting the number of sensors and signals required.
-This makes installation easier, reduces component costs, and minimizes the potential points of failure, improving reliability.
+This makes installation easier, reduces the component costs and minimizes the potential points of failure, improving reliability.

 - Targeted Communications – allowing variable messaging and reducing wastage from communications budgets.